lzwjava/blog-source/_posts/2023-07-28-bring-kids.md

 So let me emphasize that again.

 Never critize and always encourage.

+And there is one point that need to be added.

 Treat them always like the first day they come to the world.